July 11, 18, 25, and August 1, 2019

-No, but you will have a deeper understanding of what it takes to be a law enforcement officer and the duties of the McCracken County Sheriff's Office.
+No, but you will have a deeper understanding of what it takes to be a law enforcement officer in today's world.
+You will learn about the extensive training, capabilities, duties, and the commitment to excellence of the McCracken County Sheriffs Office.
 For some, it may spark interest in joining law enforcement!
 For others, being a better-informed citizen who understands the realities of law enforcement will be an invaluable contribution to our community.

 What is the goal of the Citizen's Academy?